-Stanislaw Robert Poleszak and the senior management team are absolutely committed to maintaining a slavery free workplace.
-Angie believes however that there are synergies which can be unlocked when working collaboratively with
+Stanislaw Robert Poleszak and the senior management team are committed to maintaining a slavery-free workplace.
+Angie believes however that there are synergies that can be unlocked when working collaboratively with

 suppliers and clients.
-Dave Chapman is the company’s Health, Safety and Environmental Consultant.
+Dave Chapman is the company’s Health, Safety, and Environmental Consultant.
 He is also the single point of contact (“SPOC”).
-Dave has an enhanced knowledge and understanding of modern slavery issues and
+Dave has enhanced knowledge and understanding of modern slavery issues and

 threats, his knowledge and experience come from 6 years as a trustee of Safe and Free and provides support for the rest of the management team as required.

 slavery issue.
-This partnership has also enabled innovative approaches to staff training, transparency and to our internal and external auditing activities.
+This partnership has also enabled innovative approaches to staff training, transparency, and our internal and external auditing activities.

-The Company mapped its business activities to identify those areas of operations which have the greatest risk of exposure to the modern slavery threat.
+The Company mapped its business activities to identify those areas of operations that have the greatest risk of exposure to the modern slavery threat.

-A single point of contact (SPOC) Dave Chapman, has also been trained and is able to support gatekeeper managers and any other staff members about a modern slavery issue or concern.
+A single point of contact (SPOC) Dave Chapman, has also been trained and can support gatekeeper managers and any other staff members about a modern slavery issue or concern.

-Allnew staff are inducted by the SPOC who provides training materials and briefings in which their knowledge and understanding is tested.
+All new staff is inducted by the SPOC who provides training materials and briefings in which their knowledge and understanding are tested.

 New policies are written to leverage synergies for modern slavery prevention.
-In this way the organisation was able to more rapidly implement effective slavery prevention activities and audits.
+In this way, the organization was able to more rapidly implement effective slavery prevention activities and audits.

 The Company worked with Dave Chapman and accept unannounced internal staff audits of all employees to spot signs of slavery and substance dependency.